Are Large Language Models Good Statisticians?: StatQA

 \paragraph{Step 3: Statistical Question Synthesis.} To ensure the quality of the questions, we use \textit{hand-crafted} question templates to synthesize preliminary statistical questions.
 The templates are determined by the target method, listing common question expressions with placeholders where relevant data columns are involved, as shown in Section~\ref{example_question_template_section}.
 By selecting a template $T$ and substituting in previously chosen data columns $\mathbb{C}$, we can obtain the preliminary statistical question $Q(\mathbb{C})$.

-\paragraph{Step 4: Difficulty Balancing and Dataset Splitting.} For a statistical question, if the prerequisites for the methods are not met, we label it as ``hard'' due to potential confusion; otherwise, it is labeled as ``easy''.
-Based on these labels, we expand the underrepresented categories and sample the abundant ones to obtain a balanced synthesized examples in terms of task difficulty.
+\paragraph{Step 4: Difficulty Balancing and Dataset Splitting.} For a statistical question, if the set of applicable methods constitutes a proper subset of the candidate methods (\ie all methods for comparable scenarios), it indicates that certain prerequisites for some methods are not satisfied.
+In such cases, we label the question as ``hard'', reflecting the increased challenge of accurately assessing applicability to eliminate inapplicable methods, otherwise the question is labeled as ``easy''.
+Based on these labels, we expand the underrepresented categories and sample the abundant ones to obtain balanced synthesized examples in terms of task difficulty.
 Next, we split these synthesized examples to ensure no table overlaps in training and test sets: data synthesized from source tables No. 1 to 36 will be used for subsequent tests (\ie~\dataset), while tables No. 37 to 78 will be used for training (\ie training set $\mathbb{D}_{\text{train}}$).
 The $\mathbb{D}_{\text{train}}$ is used to fine-tuning LLMs.

 \paragraph{Step 5: Statistical Question Refinement.} Inspired by LLMs' capabilities in text comprehension and processing, we use GPT-3.5-Turbo to refine the phrasing and expression of statistical questions for the test data.
-We provide GPT-3.5-Turbo with origin questions and their descriptive information, instructing GPT-3.5-Turbo to paraphrase and refine the question sentences without changing the original meaning, aiming for more coherent and diverse expressions, which is noted as $Q^*(\mathbb{C})$.
+We provide GPT-3.5-Turbo with original questions and their descriptive information, instructing GPT-3.5-Turbo to paraphrase and refine the question sentences without changing the meaning, aiming for more coherent and diverse expressions, which is noted as $Q^*(\mathbb{C})$.